 You are in [People] [Clubs and Groups] [CHAIN]

-[This article was kindly sent by Dr Jimmy Whittaker, Jan 2020]
+[This article includes some text kindly sent by Dr Jimmy Whittaker, Jan 2020].

 CHAIN (“Care in Hungerford, Action In Need”) is a voluntary organisation established in 1977 and operates a “manned “office open Mondays to Fridays from 9-11am in Kennet House, 19 High Street.

 The opening ceremony was performed by Ron Tarry dressed as a blacksmith who welded together a length of chain.
 The welding gear for the occasion was supplied by Oakes Bros.